DMVis/DMVis/documentation/components/axis.md

 - Type: `string`
 - Default: `'#000000'`

-Color of the axis line, and label.
+Color of the axis line and label.

 # Example usage